-Opt-ins are great for generating interest toward your product.
-For example, we have a Getting Started Guide that leads people into a sales funnel to purchase one of our WordPress themes.
+Opt-ins are great for generating interest in your product.
+For example, we have a free dream website roadmap that leads people into a sales funnel to purchase one of our WordPress themes.

 Webinars are fantastic for getting those interested in your product to the decision & purchase stage.
 This is where you can pitch your product directly to those people that you know are interested.

 These are all just examples of how marketing can play a role within your sales funnels.
 You can obviously switch the marketing tactics around to fit your needs and decide what works best for you and your business.Learn all about what sales funnels are and why your business needs them!Click To Tweet

 But in all seriousness, everyone who is selling a product or a service needs a proper sales funnel strategy.

 Without mapping out a sales funnel strategy, your marketing efforts may not get you aware because your potential customers are unclear as to what the next steps are in the purchasing process.

 You want to nurture your potential leads to the point where they realize they can’t live without buying your product or service.